Centre for Global Child Health

 SCI patient education materials for health-care providers

-The Centre is working with partners in Barbados and in the broader region to establish Barbados as a Centre for Paediatric Excellence over a span of seven years (2020-2027).
+The Centre for Global Child Health is working with partners in Barbados and in the broader region to establish Barbados as a Centre for Paediatric Excellence over a span of seven years (2020-2027).
 The partnership will focus on elevating education, clinical care and research to maximize the positive impact on child health and development in Barbados and the Eastern Caribbean.

 Partners and Stakeholders